Brian Castle

 Self Organizing Maps

-We need to approach this scenario from two different directions simultaneously.
+We can approach this scenario from two different directions simultaneously.
 The first is, we can stipulate that each map (source and destination) has a pair of marker molecules whose gradients "approximately" determine the position of each neuron.
-And second, we need to specify the learning rule, and the mechanism by which changes in synaptic strength occur.
-In this network, learning will occur by competition rather than error gradient.
-However later we'll see how we can accomplish the same thing with gradient descent.
+And second, we can specify the learning rule, and the mechanism by which changes in synaptic strength occur.
+With this network architecture, a competition-cooperation calculation is often considerably faster than gradient descent.

-Before we look at connecting two maps, let's look at what happens within a single map.
+Before we look at connecting two coordinate systems, let's look at what happens within a single coordinate system.
 Let's imagine we have a neural network layer we'll call C, and it initially has some kind of regular arrangement (specified by its pair of marker molecules, which together form a coordinate system).
 And we'll feed another layer into it, we'll call the input layer R. R will also have a coordinate system specified by two marker molecules, but initially for this first demonstration we won't align anything, we'll just say there is "some mapping" between source and destination.
+The connection from R to C begins with axons elongating in the direction of marker molecules.
+Once they find their targets (where there is the greatest concentration of markers), they begin to sprout, connecting with postsynaptic neurons.
+At first they branch widely, connecting with many targets, but gradually once data begins to flow the eccentric connections are pruned away and what's left is a very regular connection geometry.
+In humans such a topographic connection process can take anywhere from a few weeks to 200 or more days.
+The first part is always axon growth in favor of connectivity, and the second part is always synaptic pruning in favor of the topography.

 To set up the initial synaptic weights, we can take a random distribution with a small positive mean and a small variance.
-Now we will begin to stimulate R in three specific locations, as shown in the diagram.
+Now we will begin to stimulate R in three specific locations, as shown in the animated figure above.
 What we notice is that the synaptic connections are strengthened in such a way that all the weights move towards the stimulation sites, they cluster around the places where the input is.
+The particular learning rule in play is determined by the biochemical mechanisms underlying the synaptic transmission in the network.
+In many cases the synaptic transmission is complex, involving more than one neurotransmitter.
+Sometimes the complexity only occurs after initial network organization, but sometimes it's an essential part of the organization.

-The network is responding to the simultaneous occurrence of signals at two different points in space, which in this case corresponds to the statistics of the input signal - because we never show the network random dot stereograms, we always show it real objects - things with edges, contours, and surfaces.
+In the correlative version of self-organization, the network is responding to the simultaneous occurrence of signals at two different points in space, which in this case corresponds to the statistics of the input.
+During training, we never show the network random dot stereograms, we always show it real objects - things with edges, contours, and surfaces.
 If we were to show it random (white) noise instead, there would be no correlations among the inputs, and therefore the synaptic weights would fail to differentiate.

 Buffer Memory